What is OFA and why is it important?

 Hemivertebrae (wedge shaped vertebrae) are a VERY common occurrence in French Bulldogs.
-Most bulldogs have at least one or more hemivertebrae.
+Most Frenchies have an average of 6 to 8 hemivertebrae.
 Problematic hemivertebrae or an excessive number of hemivertebrae can be an issue.
 "Normal" hemivertebrae can become problematic if an injury to the spine occurs.
 This can cause compression in the spine and can sometimes cause paralysis.
 For this reason, we have chosen to X-ray the spines on all of our breeding dogs.
 Two views of the entire spine are taken.
 The X-Rays are studied for an excessive number of Hemivertebrae along the spine.
-Most vets consider more than three Hemivertebrae to be an issue and would make the dog unsuitable for breeding.
-With all of this being said, there are PLENTY of Frenchies with Hemivertebrae that never experience any symptoms and live long, healthy lives.
+Most vets consider more than four Hemivertebrae an issue and would make the dog unsuitable for breeding.
+With all of this said, there are PLENTY of Frenchies with Hemivertebrae that never experience any symptoms and live long, healthy lives.
 While X-raying the spines of our breeding dogs, we also check them for a hypoplastic trachea.
 This is basically a fancy word for a VERY narrow trachea.
 This can cause the dog to have severe breathing problems.

 We always recommend that you find a vet that is familiar with treating and anesthetizing Bulldogs!